Gathering User Data

 Concepting & Testing

-We create paper prototypes to test the concepts with users, iterating as we shift from internal instincts to proven directions.
+Once we felt good about the general direction, we’d create paper prototypes to test the concepts with users, iterating as we shift from internal instincts to proven directions.

 Inheriting an app is a challenge, especially as it's maturing out of its very early stages.
 Simultaneously codifying and refining the existing UI allowed me to quickly build new designs without abandoning the existing look and feel.